Is Poison Ivy Contagious? Myths vs. Facts About Spreading the Rash

 The most obvious route is touching any part of a poison ivy plant: leaves, stems, roots, or berries.
 All parts of the plant contain urushiol year-round, including bare winter stems when leaves are absent.

 Urushiol binds tightly to surfaces and remains active for a surprisingly long time.
-Gardening gloves, pruning shears, hiking boots, or a tent can carry active urushiol for one to five years if not decontaminated.
+Gardening gloves, pruning shears, hiking boots, or a tent can retain active urushiol for 1 to 5 years if not decontaminated.
 A tool that touched poison ivy during a yard cleanup two summers ago can still cause a reaction today.

 Common contaminated objects include:

 This is the most dangerous route of exposure.
 When poison ivy is burned (during brush clearing, campfires, or yard waste burning), urushiol particles become airborne.
 Inhaling smoke from burning poison ivy can cause severe inflammation in the airways and lungs.
 This is a medical emergency.
-Symptoms include difficulty breathing, chest tightness, and swelling of the throat.
+Symptoms include difficulty breathing, chest tightness, and throat swelling.

 Never burn vegetation suspected to contain poison ivy.
 Call 911 or go to an emergency room immediately if you inhale smoke from burning plants.